cornzx/Web-Scraping/README.md

 Retrieve the finance data from yahoo
 Store into a dictionary
 Export to CSV if needed
-For more information regarding yfinance, refer to https://pypi.org/project/yfinance/ .
+For more information regarding yfinance, refer to https://pypi.org/project/yfinance/ *Do take note the function has been deprecated

-2. The purpose is to show how morningstar data can be retrieved from the website using request.
+3. The purpose is to show how morningstar data can be retrieved from the website using request.
 The information can then be exported into a CSV if needed or it can be manipulated in python.
 Get all website links to relevant funds
 Get the api key of the website use request to retrieve the data